samuelbohl/101-0250-00-Final-Project/docs/part1.md

   <img alt="Dark" src="img/diffusion3D_workprecision_6.png" width="49%">
 </p>

 We considered a tolerance of `tol=1e-24` as a well converged solution, which is still numerically stable.
 Also decreasing the the tolerance further resulted in very long runtimes.
-So for practial purposes we compared in this plot the absolute (L2 norm of absolute difference) and relative (L2 norm of absolute difference / L2 norm of well converged solution) convergence behavior in comparison with the solution obtained with a tolerance of `tol=1e-24`.
+So for practical purposes we compared in this plot the absolute (L2 norm of absolute difference) and relative (L2 norm of absolute difference / L2 norm of well converged solution) convergence behavior in comparison with the solution obtained with a tolerance of `tol=1e-24`.
 And as you can see decreasing the tolerance by a factor of `1/10` scales linearly in terms of the relative and absolute error.

 ## References
 <a id="1">[1]</a> https://ark.intel.com/content/www/us/en/ark/products/212279/intel-core-i711700-processor-16m-cache-up-to-4-90-ghz.html